CoderDojoTC/generative-art/README.md

 # generative-art
-Curriculum to generate images from narrative descriptive text.
+Curriculum about generating images from descriptive text.